oorabona/docker-containers/openvpn/README.md

 - `--disable-systemd` option to disable the `systemd` support
 - `--disable-debug` option to make the binary smaller
 - `--disable-lzo` and `--disable-lz4` options to disable the `lzo` and `lz4` compression support (prone to side-channel attacks)
+- `--enable-comp-stub` option to disable all compression altogether (still allow limited interoperability with compression-enabled peers)

 ## Security